flutter_local_notifications 18.0.1 copy "flutter_local_notifications: ^18.0.1" to clipboard

 }

-Note that the plugin uses Android Gradle plugin 7.3.1 to leverage this functionality so to errr on the safe side, applications should aim to use the same version at a minimum.
+Note that the plugin uses Android Gradle plugin (AGP) 7.3.1 to leverage this functionality so to err on the safe side, applications should aim to use the same version at a minimum.
 Using a higher version is also needed as at point, Android Studio bundled a newer version of the Java SDK that will only work with Gradle 7.3 or higher (see here for more details).
-For a Flutter project, this is specified in android/build.gradle and the main parts would look similar to the following
+For a Flutter app using the legacy apply script syntax, this is specified in android/build.gradle and the main parts would look similar to the following

 buildscript {